a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Click on a volume icon.
 Hold Solid-Apple and click on a different volume icon.
 Verify that selection changes to the second icon.
 * Launch DeskTop.
 Open a volume containing files.
 Click on a file icon.
 Hold Solid-Apple and click on a different file icon.
 Verify that selection changes to the second icon.

 * Launch DeskTop.
-Select two volume icons.
-Double-click one of the volume icons.
-Verify that two windows open.
-* Launch DeskTop.
-Open a window.
-Select two folder icons.
-Double-click one of the folder icons.
-Verify that two windows open.
-* Launch DeskTop.
-Open a window.
-Hold Solid-Apple and double-click a folder icon.
-Verify that the folder opens, and that the original window closes.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Hold Solid-Apple and select File > Open.
-Verify that the folder opens, and that the original window closes.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Hold Open-Apple and select File > Open.
-Verify that the folder opens, and that the original window closes.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Press Open-Apple+Solid-Apple+O. Verify that the folder opens, and that the original window closes.
-Repeat with Caps Lock off.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Press Open-Apple+Solid-Apple+Down.
-Verify that the folder opens, and that the original window closes.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Open the File menu, then press Solid-Apple+O. Verify that the folder opens, and the original window remains open.
-Repeat with Caps Lock off.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Open the File menu, then press Open-Apple+O. Verify that the folder opens, and the original window remains open.
-Repeat with Caps Lock off.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Open the File menu, then press Open-Apple+Solid-Apple+O. Verify that the folder opens, and the original window closes.
-Repeat with Caps Lock off.
-* Launch DeskTop.
-Ensure nothing is selected.
-Press Open-Apple+Solid-Apple+O. Verify that nothing happens.
-Repeat with Caps Lock off.
-* Launch DeskTop.
-Ensure nothing is selected.
-Press Open-Apple+Solid-Apple+Down.
-Verify that nothing happens.

-* Launch DeskTop.
-Open a window and select multiple folder icons.
-File > Open.
-Verify that the folders open, and that the icons remain selected and become dimmed.

-* Launch DeskTop.
 Open a volume window.
 Select an icon.
 Click in the header area (items/use/etc).
 Verify that selection is not cleared.